Torreya taxifolia: Plant and seed microbiomes as context

+The bulk of that document is a chronologically organized list (with excerpts) of published papers on plant and seed microbiomes, especially those that pertain to endophytic fungi of the Fusarium genus.
+The document ends with two pages of "Recommendations for the 2025 Recovery Plan Update," beginning with this: "Read and then reference the NEW PARADIGM papers excerpted here as the best available science for discerning whether Fusarium torreyae is more likely to be a mutualistic endophyte rather than a latent pathogen as long presumed."

-Conservation Actions
+Conservation actions

 Protect areas in species range

 Prior to the rather sudden and extreme die-off mid 20th century, protection of Florida torreya against over-harvesting by humans was the only conservation action regularly suggested.
 By the time the die-off began, a state park already existed in a core part of the species range.

 Torreya State Park was established in the 1930s and was the locus for regional employment of the Civilian Conservation Corps during the Great Depression.
 While named for its famous endemic tree, the site was selected to be a park primarily for historic preservation.
 Six Confederate gun pits were on a high bluff along the east shore of the Apalachicola River.
 An antebellum cotton warehouse was near a docking point.
 Employment swelled in 1935 when a plantation manor that had fallen into disrepair (Jason Gregory House) was dismantled and moved from its location on the west side of the river to its current site, as a centerpiece of the park, on the east.

 From 1982 through 1984, The Nature Conservancy acquired more than 6,000 acres for conserving and restoring the steephead ravines and uplands to the south of Torreya State Park.
 The parcel is named Apalachicola Bluffs and Ravines Preserve.

 Both Torreya State Park and the conservancy preserve suffered severe habitat damage in October 2018, when Hurricane Michael struck with category 5 winds.